Autumn glow: 14 ways to channel the shifting season at home

 Chunky 3D candle holders are having a moment, especially those with a Seventies vibe in a warm amber hue.
 Pair this one with citrus tapered candles for added zest.

-5. Lunar Cycle Framed Art, £20, other items from a selection, Next
+5. Lunar Cycle Framed Art, £20, other items from a selection, Next.co.uk

 With the autumnal equinox having just peaked, signalling equal amounts of daytime and night-time, now’s the time to mark the start of the fall season with some moon-gazing.

-6. Soho Stripe Loop Carpet in Kingston Stripes, £44.99 per square metre, Carpetright
+6. Soho Stripe Loop Carpet in Kingston Stripes, £44.99 per square metre, Carpetright.co.uk

 Did someone say a forest floor of brights?
 Perfect for open-plan living areas, this snazzy stripe carpet lifts the landscape when you mix furnishings in earthy tones and burnt oranges.